The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: The Semantic Sufficiency Criterion (SSC)

 \subsection{A Diagnostic Constraint, Not an Immediate Goal}

-Crucially, the SSC is not treated as an immediately achievable performance target for current models, but as a rigorous diagnostic constraint \textbf{[RQ5]}.
+Crucially, the SSC is not treated as an immediately achievable performance target for current models, but as a stringent diagnostic constraint \textbf{[RQ5]}.
 Violations of the SSC (where $SSC > 0$) quantify the exact magnitude and location of a VLM's failure.
-The application of the absolute value $|FoS|$ is mathematically imperative to ensure that both the positive (encoding) and negative (integration) collapse modes are captured and audited.
+The application of the absolute value $|FoS|$ is necessary to ensure that both the positive (encoding) and negative (integration) failure modes are captured and audited.